CyberSource/cybersource-plugins-commercetools/docs/Decision-Manager.md

 ## Optional fields

 To pass additional data to Decision Manager it is possible to customize your Commercetools resources to add extra fields.
-If these fields exist and there are values present for these then the extension will pass the values on to Cybersource in the appropriate request
+If these fields exist and there are values present for these then the plugin will pass the values on to Cybersource in the appropriate request

 <table>
 <thead>